Ajay Data

 Ajay Data is an Indian entrepreneur with interest in IT, Edible Oil and Handball.
 He is elected Chair of Universal Acceptance Steering Group (UASG).
 Data led the creation of one of the world's first linguistic email address mobile apps for Internationalized Domain Names domains.
 He provided leadership as chair to bring Nepal, Sri Lanka, Bangladesh and Indian language Top level domain (TLD) into root servers.
 He has been recently credited with Graham Bell Award for this innovation and Pt Deendayal Upadhyay Excellence Award for work in languages and script.
 ICANN-UASG case study explains and talk about it in detail.
 He had proposed a standard for downgrading with Alias, which was accepted and recommended as best practice by Universal Acceptance Steering Group.
 His mobile app provides access email access in 19 languages including Cyrillic, Arabic, Thai, Mandarin, Korean and 15 Indian languages. which is available through DataMail app.

 Early life and education

 Ajay Data was born on 22 March 1973 in Khairthal, Alwar District Rajasthan.
 After completing his school education from Indra Happy School and Government Higher Secondary School, Khairthal, he moved to Jaipur for college studies.

 After completion of his studies in 1999, Data founded Data Infosys Ltd, now called as Data Ingenious Global Ltd, in Rajasthan.

 Ajay Data @ ICANN

-He wass co-chair of ICANN Neo Brahmi Generation Panel.
+He was co-chair of ICANN Neo Brahmi Generation Panel.
 He was EAI Coordinator in UASG.TECH and Member of ISPCP Constituency.
 He is also member of Expert Panel for Root Zone LGR application.
 He has been appointed (first Indian) for ccNSO Council by NOMCOM for the term to start from Oct 2018.
 In March 2020 results were announced by UASG where he was unopposed elected chairman for UASG for 2021 to 2023.